alanavc/rodtracker/README.md

 5. Run graph_manualcorrection2_fun to check that there are no yellow cells in any current frame.
 Manually correct (as in step 3) if necessary.

+6. Run check_for_errors_fun to look for errors in step 5 (repeat step 5 if necessary).

-6. Run graph_optimization_fun to get the most likely movement of cells
+7. Run graph_optimization_fun to get the most likely movement of cells

-7. Run getdata_fun to get fluorescence data in mat file
+8. Run getdata_fun to get fluorescence data in mat file

-8. Run getdata_csvfile_fun to save data in csv format
+9. Run getdata_csvfile_fun to save data in csv format

 ### FORMAT OF CSV FILE: